technomancy/bussard/Contributing.md

 in `ship/init.lua`, and `data/src/config` for a usage example.
 The commands which the non-flight modes bind are typically defined in `ship/editor.lua`.

+## License

+By making contributions, you agree to allow your material to be distributed under the terms of the GNU General Public License, version 3 or later; see the file LICENSE for details.